carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 lot of functionality to help you in setting up for running on a network.
 The important bit is that, once you have made your code suitable for parallel computing, you'll have the right mind-set to get it to work in a distributed environment.

+# FIXME: Overview and rationale
+This is an advanced course.
+Why is it advanced?
+We (hopefully) saw in the discussion that although many of your problems share similar characteristics, it is the details that will determine different solutions.
+We all need our algorithms, models, analysis to run in a way that many hands make light work.
+When such a situation arises with a group of people, we start with a meeting discussing who does what, when do we meet again to sync up, etc. After a while you can get the feeling that all you do is be in meetings.
+We will see that there are several abstractions that can make our life easier.
+In large parts this course will use Dask to illustrate these abstractions.

+- Vectorized instructions: tell many workers to do the same work on a different piece of data.
+This is where `dask.array` and `dask.dataframe` come in.
+We will illustrate this model of working by computing the number Pi later on.
+- Map/filter/reduce: This is a method where we combine different functionals to create a larger program.
+We will use `dask.bag` to count the number of unique words in a novel using this formalism.
+- Task-based parallism: this may be the most generic abstraction as all the others can be expressed in terms of tasks or workflows.
+This is `dask.delayed`.

 # What is parallel computing?
 Suppose we have a computation, where each step **depends** on a previous one: